 "Laynah's mom is here.
 Her dad has gone back to the hotel to get Miss Maddie.
 They're gonna stay here with us."
 "Oh!"
 Laynah said.
 "Mom is here?"

-"Yeah," Logan said.
+"Yeah."
 She smiled back at JoJo.
-"I guess I'd better go up and see her, JoJo, but I'm glad."
+"I'd better go up and see her.
+But I'm glad."
 "Glad?"
 JoJo asked.

-"Yeah, I'm glad we're gonna stay here.
-Then maybe we can find more time to be alone and get to know each other better."
+"Glad we're gonna stay here.
+Then maybe we can find more time to be alone together."
 Logan grinned.
 JoJo smiled.
-Laynah left the room and ran up the stairs.
+Laynah left the room and ran upstairs.
 Jacob came out of the music room as JoJo and Logan came down the hall.
 "What's going on?"
-Jake asked.
+Jacob asked.